-Scholarships awarded annually to new incoming freshmen and transfers students.
-An interview, essay, and attendance at Leadership Scholarship Day are required.
+Scholarships are awarded annually to new first year and transfer students.
+An interview and attendance at Scholarship Day are required.
 Amounts vary and require a service hour component in order to renew the award.

 Talent Scholarships

 Talent scholarships are granted to students displaying outstanding ability in music, theatre, and the visual arts as well as in academic major areas.
 Qualifying students may be required to arrange an audition, tryout, or interview with the chairperson of the respective division.
 Art awards are granted based upon the evaluation of a portfolio of ten slides of the student's work.
 Music and theatre awards are based on an audition.
 Amounts may vary.
 Renewal is not automatic.